mzilley/inventoryManager/README.md

 # inventoryManager
-An inventory manager made for my the University of Northern Iowa's college of business administration
+An inventory manager made for the University of Northern Iowa's college of business administration

 Inventory is split into three different categories:
 1. Apparel